taye/interact.js/README.md

 ```
 ### interact.js in use

-interact.js was written as a Google Summer of Code 2012 project for [Biographer](https://code.google.com/p/biographer "Biographer on Google Code"), a biological network layout and visualization tool.
+interact.js began as a Google Summer of Code 2012 project for [Biographer](https://code.google.com/p/biographer "Biographer on Google Code"), a biological network layout and visualization tool.
 It uses interact.js to modify SVG elements and to pan and zoom the viewport using a mouse or touch screen device.
 A small demonstration can be viewed [here](http://t1.netsoc.ie/biographer/test/showcase.html "Biographer Showcase").

-The demo in this repository is live [here](http://t1.netsoc.ie/interact.js "interact.js drag, drop, resize and gesture demo").
-The blue elements are divs which can be dragged and dropped onto each other, resized by dragging the botom and right edges and also by "pinching" on a multi-touch device.
-The yellow elements are SVG elements.
+The [demo here](http://t1.netsoc.ie/interact.js/demo "interact.js drag, drop, resize and gesture demo") shows div elements which can be dragged and dropped onto each other and resized by dragging the botom and right edges.
+The yellow elements are SVG elements (these won't show up on IE8).

+The [snapping demo](http://t1.netsoc.ie/interact.js/demo/snap.html "Oh snap!") shows how flexible the snapping system is and it's pretty fun.